 4. Price Vs. Quality

 Do not automatically assume that a cheaper price means you are getting more bang for your buck.
-The only reason a raw pet food can be cheaper than another is because of the quality of the ingredients used.
-If human grade cuts and products are used, the price will be higher but you will need to feed less of it and therefore, your cost will be reduced accordingly.
+The only reason raw pet food can be cheaper than another is because of the quality of the ingredients used.
+If human-grade cuts and products are used, the price will be higher but you will need to feed less of it, and therefore, your cost will be reduced accordingly.
 If only trim and carcass are used in the diet, the price will be cheaper but you will, likely, run into nutritional imbalances down the road.
 This may, unfortunately, include an increase in vet bills.
 A diet high in fat and low in muscle meat is not a healthy diet option for your pet and will not make your pet cost you less.
-Quality of raw foods will directly determine the health of your pet.
+The quality of raw foods will directly determine the health of your pet.
 Health determines the cost of your vet bills over the course of your pet’s lifetime.

 5. Education and Knowledge